IowaBiostat/math-review/techniques.md

 ### Integration by parts {-}

-Just as the chain rule gave us substitution, the [product rule](derivatives.html#formulas) gives us a formula called integration by parts, which is usually written in the form:
+Just as the chain rule gave us substitution, the [product rule][formulas] gives us a formula called integration by parts, which is usually written in the form:

 $$ \int u \,dv = uv - \int v \,du. $$